Student Care and Welfare: Safeguarding Under 18s

-These students must stay with our preferred and accredited accommodation partner (Hosts International) unless they are staying with a family member or authorized adult aged 25 plus.
+These students must stay with our registered accommodation partners (such as Hosts International) unless they are staying with a family member or authorized adult aged 25 plus.

 Travel between homestay and School unsupervised; the homestay will show the route to and from school before the first lesson.

 Attendance is checked at the beginning of the first lesson and after morning breaks (and at the beginning of the first afternoon lesson and after breaks on full-time courses)